riyanhax/amzfunstuff/utils/products/README.md

 * (**change task to remove affiliate id**) run `make affiliate-thisiswhyimbroke` to remove affiliate id into product link

-* * delete the old products/images in assets folder and move the data(without affiliate id) into it
+* run `make  finalMoveProducts-thisiswhyimbroke` to delete the old folder structure under `assets/products` folder and move the newly created folder structure (without affiliate id) into it

 ## commands: